gliderlabs/docker-alpine/docs/index.md

 This image is built and tested in a continuous integration environment using the `build` script.
 We then push the resulting images directly to Docker Hub.
 Check out [the page on building and testing][build] the images for more information.

-## Support
+## Contacts

 We make reasonable efforts to support our work and are always happy to chat.
-Feel free to join us in [our Slack community][slack] or [submit an issue][issues] to the GitHub repository.
+Join us in [our Slack community][slack] or [submit a GitHub issue][issues] if you have a security or other general question about this Docker image.
+Please email [security](http://lists.alpinelinux.org/alpine-security/summary.html) or [user](http://lists.alpinelinux.org/alpine-user/summary.html) mailing lists if you have concerns specific to Alpine Linux.

 ## Contributing